 $39,000–$44,000Average starting salary for an entry level manager

 $55,000–$98,000Average salary with five to ten years experience

 Community college partnerships

-If you like learning via the Web, the school makes it easy to complete a course, certificate, or degree online from wherever you call home.
+If you like learning online, HRM makes it easy to complete a course, certificate, or degree online from wherever you call home.

 Prepare yourself to engage in the global professional marketplace of the future.

-After preparing on campus for three years, GBP students spend a year abroad, consolidating their language and professional skills with a semester of study at one of our international partner institutions, followed by a professional internship with one of our internship partners in Europe, Latin America, China, or Japan.
-With their language studies completed, GBP students then spend their final year back on campus, finishing the capstone year of their business or hospitality degrees.
+After preparing on campus for three years, you’ll spend a year abroad, consolidating your language and professional skills with a semester of study at one of our international partner institutions, followed by a professional internship with our internship partners in Europe, Latin America, China, or Japan.
+With your language studies completed, you’ll then spend your final year finishing the capstone year of your business or hospitality degree.